 He is also recognised as a leader in assisting companies throughout the world in antidumping and trade sanctions proceedings, as well as in various international trade matters, including WTO-related matters.

-François is listed as a leading antitrust lawyer in PLC's cross-border competition category in China, as well as in The International Who's Who of Competition Lawyers, Global Competition Review and by Chambers.
+François is recognised as a highly acclaimed legal expert in the Asia-Pacific region in the 2013 Asialaw’s Leading Lawyers publication and is listed as a leading antitrust lawyer in PLC's cross-border competition category in China, as well as by Global Competition Review and Chambers.
 He is also listed in the Expert Guide as one of the world's leading international trade lawyers.

 François has recently authored several articles on merger control in China, in particular "Lessons from the merger control regime in China" (Competition & Antitrust Review 2011 of Euromoney Yearbook), "A Practitioner's Look at Merger Control Remedies in China" (CPI 2012 (2)), and "Some key features of merger control remedies in China" (Competition & Antitrust Review 2012 of Euromoney Yearbook).
 His article "EU and Chinese antidumping and anti-subsidy proceedings: A politically driven process" was published in the Euromoney Guide.

 François received his law degree from Free University of Brussels in 1995, LLM from European Law Institute of European Studies (Brussels) in 1996 and Duke University in 1997.
 He speaks English, French, Italian and Dutch.